 1968 - Switches to the Democratic Party and campaigns for Eugene McCarthy.

 1970 - Works as a summer intern for civil rights lawyer Marian Wright Edelman.

 1973-1974 - Works as an attorney for the Children’s Defense Fund.

-January 1974 - Begins working for John Doar, the special counsel to the House Judiciary Committee, who is in charge of the inquiry in to the possible impeachment of President Richard Nixon.
+January 1974 - Begins working for John Doar, the special counsel to the House Judiciary Committee, who oversees the inquiry into the possible impeachment of President Richard Nixon.

 August 1974 - Moves to Arkansas to teach at the University of Arkansas School of Law.